 After the deployment of the vRealize Suite Lifecycle Manager, VMware Identity Manager, and vRealize Automation is complete, access the vRealize Lifecycle Manager URL provided at the end of the process.
 You log in with the username admin@local and use the password that you provided for the root and admin account during the deployment process.

 Once you are logged in, you are greeted with the vRealize Suite Lifecycle Manager Dashboard, as shown below.

 If you’ve made it this far, congratulations!
 Next, we walk through the process of configuring VMware Identity Manager to utilize your Active Directory domain using vRealize Suite Lifecycle Manager 8.0.

-If you aren’t still logged in to vRealize Suite Lifecycle Manager, logged back in using the [email protected] user account and the password that you provided to the vRealize Easy Installer.
+If you aren’t still logged in to vRealize Suite Lifecycle Manager, logged back in using the admin@local user account and the password that you provided to the vRealize Easy Installer.
 From the vRealize Suite Lifecycle Manager Dashboard, click on the User Management icon.
 This loads the Directory Management portion of the vRealize Suite Lifecycle Manager.

 Next, click the Directories button, then on the resulting Directories page, click the + Add Directory button and select the type of directory you are adding (Active Directory over LDAP or Active Directory with IWA).

 For this walkthrough, I’ll select Active Directory over LDAP.
 This loads a wizard for adding the directory to vRealize Suite Lifecycle Manager.
 Fill in in all of the required details, then click the Create and Next button to move to the Domain Selection portion of the wizard.

 The Domain Selection portion of the wizard lists the domain names that correspond to the information you provided.
 Verify that the information is correct, then click Save and Next to move on to the Map Attribute portion of the wizard.